Lawyers for Dog Bite Injuries

 What to Do After a Dog Bite

-If you or your loved one has been bitten by a dog, follow the steps below to protect your legal rights and ensure that you will be able to recover damages for your injuries:
+If a dog has bitten you or your loved one, the following steps can help protect your legal rights and ensure that you will be able to recover damages for your injuries:

 1. Obtain the dog owner’s contact information

-It is imperative to get this information immediately, especially if you do not personally know the dog responsible for the attack of its owner.
+It is imperative to get this information immediately, especially if you do not personally know the owner or dog responsible for the attack.

 2. Get contact information from any witnesses

-Any statement you can obtain from witnesses of the attack will strengthen your case against the dog’s owner.
-Be sure to get their full name and phone number, at a minimum.
+Any statement from witnesses will strengthen your case against the dog’s owner.
+Be sure to get witnesses’ full names and phone numbers, at a minimum.
 Your personal injury attorney will handle getting any statements from witnesses at a later date.

 3. Call 911